Visit our comprehensive listing of journal titles, which includes multiple access points (including databases and publishers' websites) as available:

 Between journal and database subscriptions, the Wesley community has access to hundreds of journals in a variety of disciplines.
 Some of these are available only in print, some only as e-journals, and some are both print and electronic.
-The Library is working to consolidate information regarding our journal content on our comprehensive JOURNALS A-Z site (click the tab above), which provides multiple access points to journal content.
+The Library is working to consolidate information regarding our journal content on Journals A-Z. If you are looking for access to a journal which is not on this list, please contact the Library.

 If you are off campus, you will be asked to log in using your remote access username and password.
 Your username is the first part of your authorized Wesley email address (before the @) and the password is your Wesley email password.

 Some journals available through the library are marked "Open Access Journals."

 Open Access journals are an important emerging development in scholarly publishing in multiple fields, including religion and theology.
 These e-journals are freely available, without subscription, in an attempt to take journal publishing away from profit-driven publishers and move it back into the hands of scholars and researchers.
 A few important points to consider: